elo-enterprises/k8s-tools/docs/demos/cluster.md

 ```

-Note that the `K3D_VERSION` part above is overriding defaults [in k8s-tools.yml](k8s-tools.yml), and effectively allows you to **pin tool versions inside scripts that use them, without editing with the compose file.**  Several of the compose-services [support explicit overrides along these lines](/k8s-tools/config#k8s-toolsyml), and it's a convenient way to test upgrades.
+The `K3D_VERSION` part above is an example of overriding defaults from `k8s-tools.yml`, and effectively allows you to **pin tool versions inside scripts that use them, without editing with the compose file.**  Several of the compose-services [support explicit overrides along these lines](/k8s-tools/config#k8s-toolsyml), and it's a convenient way to test upgrades.

 The `KREW_PLUGINS` variable holds a space-delimited list of [krew plugin names](https://krew.sigs.k8s.io/plugins/) that should be installed in the base k8s container.
 These plugins are always installed: [kubens](https://github.com/ahmetb/kubectx), [kubectx](https://github.com/ahmetb/kubectx), [whoami](https://github.com/rajatjindal/kubectl-whoami), and [sick-pods plugin](https://github.com/alecjacobs5401/kubectl-sick-pods), but here you can specify any extras.